 A very intimate relation between energy and reproduction has been well known in mammals.
 Energy balance is maintained by a process that controls food consumption, energy expenditure, and energy storage.
-A number of hypothalamic neuropeptides including orexin, ghrelin, neuropeptide-Y(NPY),melanin concentratinghormone(MCH),pituitary adenylate cyclase activating polypeptide(PACAP),proopiome lanocortin(POMC)-derived peptides, cholecystokinin(CCK), chicken gonadotropinreleasing hormone-II (cGnRH-II), 26RFamide (26RFa), galanin (GAL), and cocaine- and amphetamineregulated transcript (CART) have been involved in the regulation of feeding behavior and energy balance.
-Additionally, hormones like leptin and ghrelin offer important hints on the availability of stored nutrients.
-(Shahjahan et. al., 2014).

-Ghrelin and obestatin are two gastrointestinal peptides obtained bv post-translational processing of а common precursor, preproghrelin.
+A number of hypothalamic neuropeptides including orexin, ghrelin, neuropeptide-Y(NPY),melanin concentratinghormone(MCH),pituitary adenylatecyclase activating polypeptide(PACAP),proopi omelanocortin(POMC)-derived peptides, cholecystokinin(CCK), chicken gonadotropinreleasing hormone-II (cGnRH-II),26RFamide (26RFa), galanin and obestatin Ghrelin are two gastrointestinal peptides obtained by posttranslational processing of a common precursor, preproghrelin.
 The effect of obestatin on food intake is still not very clear.
-Simultaneous administration of ghrelin and obestatinlike found to decrease food intake, indicating that obestatin was able to provoke the effect of ghrelin.
+Simultaneous administration of ghrelin and obestatin-like found to decrease food intake, indicating that obestatin was able to provoke the effect of ghrelin.
 (Yuan X. et. al., 2015).
 Besides its orexigenic effect, ghrelin was discovered to cause mice to exhibit anxiolytic and antidepressant behaviour (Lutter et. al., 2008).